Billify-VOF/billify-prototype/backend/backend-readme.md

 └── setup.py        # Package setup
 ```

-## Architecture Overview
+## Architecture overview

 The backend follows a layered architecture with clear separation of concerns:

-### 1. API Layer (`apps/api/`)
+### 1. API layer (`apps/api/`)
 - REST endpoints
 - Request/response handling
 - Authentication & permissions
 - Data validation

-### 2. Domain Layer (`domain/`)
+### 2. Domain layer (`domain/`)
-- Core of the application, encapsulating business rules and logic.
+- Core of the application, encapsulating business rules and logic
-- Framework-agnostic and independent of storage or API concerns.
+- Framework-agnostic and independent of storage or API concerns
 - Key components:
-   - Models: Pure Python representations of business entities.
+   - Models: Pure Python representations of business entities
-   - Services: Business logic for financial calculations and validations.
+   - Services: Business logic for financial calculations and validations
-   - Exceptions: Domain-specific error handling.
+   - Exceptions: Domain-specific error handling
 - Domain models
 - Domain services

-### 3. Infrastructure Layer (`infrastructure/`)
+### 3. Infrastructure layer (`infrastructure/`)
 - Django-specific implementations
 - ORM models
 - Data access

-### 4. Integration Layer (`integrations/`)
+### 4. Integration layer (`integrations/`)
 - External service integration
 - Data transformation
 - File processing
 - Synchronization tasks

-### Code Style
+### Code style
 - Follow PEP 8
 - Use type hints
 - Document functions and classes
 - Keep functions focused and small

-## Domain Organization
+## Domain organization

 Each domain represents a core business area and is structured as follows:

 ```
 domain/
 ├── models/                   # Domain models (not tied to Django ORM) ├── services/                # Business logic
 ├── repositories/             # Abstract data access interfaces └── exceptions.py             # Domain-specific exceptions
 ```

-### Why Use a Domain-Driven Design?
+### Why use a domain-driven design?

-- **Separation of Concerns**: Each domain encapsulates its logic, keeping unrelated concerns isolated.
+- **Separation of concerns**: Each domain encapsulates its logic, keeping unrelated concerns isolated
-- **Reusable Logic**: Domain services can be reused across multiple parts of the application.
+- **Reusable logic**: Domain services can be reused across multiple parts of the application
-- **Testability**: Framework-independent code is easier to test and maintain.
+- **Testability**: Framework-independent code is easier to test and maintain
-- **Scalability**: Clean boundaries between domains make it easier to scale features independently.
+- **Scalability**: Clean boundaries between domains make it easier to scale features independently

-## Domain Organization
+## Domain organization

 The Billify backend is organized by business domains rather than technical functions or UI features.
 Each domain is a self-contained module handling all aspects of a specific business capability: